Vidvox/hap-qt-codec/external/snappy/README.md

-This directory contains source for snappy and an Xcode project and script to build it.
+This directory contains source for snappy and Xcode and Visual Studio projects to build it.

 Snappy is available from http://code.google.com/p/snappy/